JustinLindsey/BellaBeat-Case-Study/README.md

 ### ***Data used***
 Bellabeats success is dependent on understanding how its consumers use certain devices.
 Our data only comes from 30 individual users, so it is crucial to try to eliminate other factors that are not reliable.
 Instead of focusing on passive data, I will focus on directly input logged data.

-From the 18 different CSV files available, I have selected 5 to focus on seeing as a lot of them were redundant.
+From the 18 different CSV files available, I have selected five to focus on seeing as a lot of them were redundant.
 * dailyActivity_merged.csv
 * dailyCalories_merged.csv
 * dailyIntensities_merged.csv